Harlem School of the Arts

 - Purpose

-- The CCS grant will continue to support HSA Prep, providing rigorous arts training in music, dance, theatre, and art & design, as well as mentorship from accomplished teaching artists for exceptionally talented students, ages 8-18.
+- The CCS grant was used to support HSA Prep, providing rigorous arts training in music, dance, theatre, and art & design, as well as mentorship from accomplished teaching artists for exceptionally talented students, ages 8-18.

 - Amount